ADR Classes and ADR Transport

 The Brexit has made transports to and from the UK more difficult.
 This road map makes your transports to the England EASY again!

-Some common dangerous goods and substances have their own UN number.
-All other types are assigned a UN number that corresponds to the umbrella category to which they belong.
-The latter numbers can be recognised by the words “N.E.G.” after the number. (not mentioned elsewhere) after the number.
+A number of common dangerous goods and substances have their own UN number.
+All other types are assigned a UN number belonging to the overarching category they fall under.
+These latter numbers can be recognized by the mention of “N.O.S.” (not otherwise specified) after the number.

-GEVI number stands for hazard identification number.
-Whereas the UN number indicates which substance is being transported, the GEVI number shows which specific hazard is involved.
-The first number in the number indicates the principal hazard.
-If the second number is equal to the first, this means that the primary hazard is increased.
+HIN stands for Hazard Identification Number (GEVI-nummer).
+While the UN number indicates which substance is being transported, the HIN shows which specific hazard is associated with it.
+The first digit in the number indicates the primary hazard.
+If the second digit is the same as the first, it means that the primary hazard is intensified.

 EASY Road Transport and ADR Classes

 Are you looking for a partner to transport your ADR goods?
-We are happy to think along with you about the best way to get your goods from A to B. Reach out, we’ll be happy to help!
+We are happy to help you find the best way to get your goods from A to B. Please contact us; we are happy to help!

 Calculate your transport costs in under 2 minutes!